 - Test results from all providers—including urgent care centers—will be rapidly sent to the St. Louis County Health Department.

-The updated restrictions are expected to be in place for four weeks.
+The updated restrictions will be in place indefinitely.

 Masks are still required throughout St. Louis County and City.